Where BSW Doctors & Nurses Actually Live in Temple, TX

 - Property tax rate: 2.2–2.5% (Bell County)

-- Top school district: Belton ISD (A-rated, Niche)
+- Top school district: Belton ISD (A-rated)

 - Physician loans: 0% down, no PMI (Extraco, Regions)